hamavid/gitcommit/src/sightseeing.md

 	<img src="./images/nobonesbeachclub.jpg" alt="No Bones Beach Club" class="image">
 	<div class="middle">
 		<div class="text">
-			<p>If you're in Ballard, <a href="https://nobonesbeachclub.com/" target="_blank">No Bones Beach Club</a> is a fun way to get some vegan comfort food and lots of beach vibes in the middle of October.</p>
+			<p>If you're in Ballard, (No Bones Beach Club)[https://nobonesbeachclub.com/] is a fun way to get some vegan comfort food and lots of beach vibes in the middle of October.</p>
 		</div>
 	</div>
 </div>